QueenieCplusplus/PPP/README.md

 # PPP
-Point to Point Protocol == dial up access from client to ISP
+Point to Point Protocol == dial up access from client to ISP uisng PPPoE || PPPoA

 PPP provides data-link connection between 2 routers, it can provide authentication, encryption, and compression.